HenrikAndreas/RawSocket_Message/README.md

-# Message Interface Media Interim Resolution ( MIMIR )
+# Mediocre Interim Message Interface Resolution ( MIMIR )

 Sending a message to a LAN device, by using ARP and IPv4